Vietnam.vn - Nền tảng quảng bá Việt Nam

 Everest climber Alan Arnette said bringing the body down was expensive and risky, as well as extremely dangerous for guides.

-“What they have to do is approach the body, then they usually put it on a sled but usually it's just a piece of cloth.
-They tie a rope to it, then they do a controlled slide of the body,” said Arnette.
+"What they have to do is approach the body, then they usually put it on a sled, but usually it's just a piece of cloth.
+They tie a rope to it, then they do a controlled slide of the body," said Arnette.

 'Incompetence' causes deaths on Mount Everest

 Some climbers say the increase in deaths is partly due to overcrowding, which could be prevented.
-Others complain about the dangers of congestion in the “death zone” above 8,000m, where the air is thin and many climbers must wear oxygen masks.
+Others complain of the dangers of congestion in the “death zone” above 8,000m, where the air is thin and many climbers must wear oxygen masks.

 Source link